mattheyan/EndlessObsession/contents/blog/2015-07-15-code-comments.md

 	workarounds for libraries that don't do quite what they say they do, compromises due to tight deadlines or temporary limitations in technology.
 	Once again, the code **cannot** be fully understood without these comments.
+	And when the code is not fully understood we make avoidable mistakes.

 In Conclusion
 -------------